Document Owner | People and Culture |

 Policy is developed within the context of specific documents and frameworks.
 These include:

-Catholic Education Diocese of Wollongong (CEDoW) seeks to create vibrant Catholic school communities where every student has access to authentic Catholic educational services.
+Catholic Education Diocese of Wollongong (CEDoW) seeks to create vibrant Catholic school communities where every student finds meaning and purpose in their life through experiencing continual growth in faith and improvement in learning.
 In creating these communities CEDoW recognises that the health, safety and wellbeing of everyone in the workplace is central to the mission and success of our schools and offices and prioritises strategies to maintain healthy workplace environments.

 Schools and offices within CEDoW are committed to the overall health, safety and wellbeing of workers, students and others.
-Through the development of contemporary systems and processes, CEDoW encourages individual accountability and responsibility and works through a continuous improvement cycle to build robust cultures of health, safety and wellbeing underpinned by CEDoW Work Health and Safety Core Principles.
+Through the development of contemporary systems and processes, CEDoW encourages individual accountability and responsibility and works through a continuous improvement cycle to build robust cultures of health, safety and wellbeing.

-This Policy has been developed to support workers in meeting their compliance obligations according to Catholic Education Diocese of Wollongong (CEDoW), and the Work Health and Safety Act 2011 (NSW).
+This Policy has been developed to support workers in meeting their compliance obligations according to Catholic Education Diocese of Wollongong (CEDoW), and the Work Health and Safety Act 2011 (NSW), the Work Health and Safety Regulation 2017 (NSW), the Workers Compensation Act 1987 (NSW), the Workplace Injury Management and Workers Compensation Act 1998 (NSW) and the Workers Compensation Regulation 2016 (NSW).

 It is expected that workers will take all reasonable measures to comply with this Policy.